Parameterized complexity of isometric path partition: treewidth and diameter

 \begin{restatable}{theorem}{restateIPPdpdiamtw} \SoPP admits an algorithm running in time $\diam^{O(\tw^2)}\cdot n^{O(1)}$ where $\diam$ is the diameter of $G$, $\tw$ its treewidth, and $n$ its number of vertices. \end{restatable}

-Note that \SoPP is \NP-hard even on (chordal) graphs of diameter~2~\cite{foucaud2022}, thus using the diameter alone as the parameter is not fruitful.
+We note that parametrization by both diameter and treewidth has been explored earlier in the context of other metric-based problems~\cite{husfeldt:LIPIcs.IPEC.2016.16,DBLP:conf/icalp/FoucaudGK0IST24}.

 Note also that the dependency on treewidth is unusually high, as most natural problems that are \FPT\ for treewidth admit algorithms running in time $2^{O(\tw)}\cdot n^{O(1)}$ or $2^{O(\tw \log (\tw))}\cdot n^{O(1)}$.
 We however show that an improved algorithm achieving these types of running time is highly unlikely.

-\begin{restatable}{theorem}{restateIPPdiamtwhard} Unless the \emph{\textsf{Randomized-ETH}} fails, \SoPP does not admit an algorithm running in time $\diam^{o(\tw^2/(\log^3(\tw)))} \cdot n^{O(1)}$. \end{restatable}
+\begin{restatable}{theorem}{restateIPPdiamtwhard} Unless the \emph{\textsf{Randomized-ETH}} fails, \SoPP does not admit an algorithm running in time $\diam^{o(\pw^2/(\log^3(\pw)))} \cdot n^{O(1)}$. \end{restatable}